Lion-El/enigma/README.md

 * Main Navigation
     * The main navigation for mobile opens via a click event: transition from sandwich icon to cross icon as the nav element slides out into view simultaneously.
     * In the tablet and desktop versions, the sandwich icon is removed and replaced by the main three categories which each open a sub-category via a click event.
-    Three main categories open a sub-navigation, each with three options.
+    Each sub-category has three options.

 #### Mobile and Tablet/Desktop navigation